emmetio/Emmetoss/README.md

 ## Features

-Multiple edit points are supported for most of the snippets, don't be confused.
+Multiple edit points are supported for most of the snippets.

 * Shorter abbreviations (fallback to original syntax is provided)